How to Verify a Quantum Computation: Completeness

-\begin{enumerate} \item In the case of a computation run, the output bit, $c_\text{comp}$ has the same distribution as the output bit of $C(\ket{0^n})$, thus $V$ accepts with probability at least $2/3$. \item In the case of an $\xgate$-test run and in the case of a $\zgate$-test run (by the identities and observations from the previous sections), $V$ accepts with probability~$1$. \end{enumerate}
+Suppose $\mathcal{C}$ is a yes-instance of \textsf{Q-CIRCUIT}.
+Suppose $P$ follows the protocol honestly.
+Then we have the following. \begin{enumerate} \item In the case of a computation run, the output bit, $c_\text{comp}$ has the same distribution as the output bit of $C(\ket{0^n})$, thus $V$ accepts with probability at least ${2}/{3}$. \item In the case of an $\xgate$-test run and in the case of a $\zgate$-test run (by the identities and observations from the previous sections), $V$ accepts with probability~$1$. \end{enumerate}

-Given that each run happens with probability~$\frac{1}{3}$, we get that $V$ accepts with probability at least $\frac{2}{3} + \frac{1}{3} \cdot \frac{2}{3} = \frac{8}{9}$.
+Given that each run happens with probability ${1}/{3}$, we get that $V$ accepts with probability at least ${2}/{3} + ({1}/{3}) \cdot ({2}/{3}) = {8}/{9}$.